abhikant12/Study-Nova/README.md

 8. **Virtual Study Room:**
     - Create or join a virtual study room with video and audio capabilities
-    - Real-time chat, Collabrative Whiteboard, Screen share functionality within the study room
+    - Real-time chat, collaborative whiteboard, and screen share functionality within the study room

 9. **Discussion Forums:**
     - Interactive forums where students and instructors can engage in discussions and answer queries